sigmaboy/nopaystation_scripts/README.md

 ```bash
 $ ./download_game.sh /home/tux/Downloads/GAME.tsv PCSE00986
 ```
-I can recommend [this](http://renascene.com/psv/) Site for searching media IDs.
+I can recommend [this](http://renascene.com/psv/) site for searching media IDs.

 ### download\_update.sh
 With this script you can download all available PS Vita game updates.